Direct and Indirect horizontal hot water cylinders can be

 the cylinder body.

-can be
+A shower take-off can be

-fitted at no additional charge.
-Their purpose is to draw hot water from a
+take-off is to draw hot water from a

 level just below the top of the cylinder.
 In doing so air bubbles (which